 The display line goes past the central coastline, from Katajanokka to Pihlajasaari.
 The Show can be watched from a wide area, from the Helsinki Market Square to Hernesaari.
 The ground display area is located in Kaivopuisto.

-Our main partners are Finavia and the City of Vantaa.
-Other partners include Bae Systems, Finnair, Saab AB, SEK and The Finnish Aeronautical Association.
+Our main partners are: Finavia and City of Vantaa.
+Other partners of the event are BAE Systems, Boeing, Finnair, City of Helsinki, Hernesaaren Ranta, Lockheed Martin, Rafale International, Rajavartiolaitos/Vartiolentolaivue, Saab AB, SEK, The Finnish Aeronautical Association and Suomen Meripelastusseura.

 The Event Centre of the Kaivopuisto Air Show is located at Kylpylänaukio, near Café Ursula.
 There will be plenty of aviation-themed exhibitors at the Event Centre, for the whole family.
 The Event Centre is open all day from 10am to 10pm.